pouchdb/pouchdb/docs/plugins.md

 });
 {% endhighlight %}

+The `put()` function creates or overwrites data in the index.
 The `groupId` and `key`s must be strings, but the values can be any valid JavaScript object.

 This is an all-or-nothing operation, so if you add new data to `groupId`, any data previously associated with `groupId` will be overwritten.
 You may `put` an empty object or `null` to delete all associated data.